frovedis/frovedis/doc/tutorial_spark/tutorial_spark.md

 If it does not work, please make sure that environment variables are properly set by `x86env.sh` or `veenv.sh` *before* starting the zeppelin daemon.

+The Zeppelin extaction script also copies json files that contain sample
+notes: Normal_Spark.json and Spark_with_Frovedis.json.
+You can import these notes by the Web UI (If you are running the browser on a different machine, you need to copy the json files to the machine).
+It contains recommendation demo using singular value decomposition in the case of normal Spark and using Frovedis server.
+The data used in this demo is in /opt/nec/nosupport/frovedis/data directory, which is created from MovieLens data
+(F. Maxwell Harper and Joseph A. Konstan.
+2015.
+The MovieLens Datasets:
+History and Context.
+ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015)).

 The frovedis server will be terminated when the interpreter exits.
 If it is not terminated because of abnormal termination, please kill the server manually by calling command like `pkill mpi`.
 In the case of